triton-inference-server/server/docs/customization_guide/deploy.md

 ## Deploying Behind a Secure Proxy or Gateway

-The Triton Inference Server is designed primarily as a microservice intended to be deployed as part of a larger solution within an application framework or service mesh.
+The Triton Inference Server is designed primarily as a microservice to be deployed as part of a larger solution within an application framework or service mesh.

 In such deployments it is typical to utilize dedicated gateway or proxy servers to handle authorization, access control, resource